 Backatown Coffe Parlor helps revitalize Basin Street and is within walking distance to St Louis Cemetery No 1.

-Backatown is the perfect place to grab a coffee or pastry or sit down for a light lunch.
+Backatown is one of the best shops to grab a coffee pastry or sit down for a light lunch.

 3. Barrow’s Catfish